victorverma3/Letterboxd-Movie-Recommendations/README.md

 -   `url`,
 -   `username`.

 Currently, the `liked` feature is not in use.

-The Letterboxd URLs of the movies scraped from the user's profile are also upserted into the existing master table.
+While processing a request, the scraped user ratings are merged with the movie data on the key `(movie_id, url)` to generate personalized recommendations.
+The merged data for a user is cached in `Redis` for an hour at a time, reducing the latency of subsequent requests by up to 10x.
+The Letterboxd URLs of the movies scraped from the user's profile are also upserted into the existing movie url table.
 This allows for organic growth in the number of movies whose data is scraped each week.

+Once per month, the latest Letterboxd ratings of all users are scraped and stored in the database (excluding the `url` feature), totaling over 1 million ratings.
+This is used to train the general recommendation model.

-#### Recommendation Model
+#### Personalized Recommendation Model

 When a user inputs their username, the stored movie data is read from the database.
 This is merged with the user ratings on the key `(movie_id, url)` to